Nintendo Switch Pro Controller just dropped to $59 — get it before it sells out

 Switch owners have plenty of choices when it comes to controllers and right now our favorite overall controller is on sale.

 For a limited time, Amazon has the Nintendo Switch Pro Controller on sale for $59.
-Usually priced at $70, that's $11 off and one of the best prices we've seen for this high-end controller.
+Usually priced at $70, that's $11 off and one of the best Nintendo Switch deals we've seen.
 You must add the controller to the cart to see the sale price.

 Nintendo Switch Pro Controller: was $70 now $59 @ Amazon